 1812: A Novel by David Nevin

-Good but with problems
+Good - but comes with problems

 If you do not already know something about the War of 1812, I cannot recommend this book for your reading pleasure.
 Why not?
 The author, David Nevin, goes into the story without much of an explanation of who the characters are and just assumes you know who they are.
 I would have recommended a small two to three page introduction that laid out the issues of the day and something about the personalities of the day as well.